-M.S.
-Humanitarian Engineering and Science: Geophysics
+Humanitarian Engineering & Science: Geophysics

-Humanitarian Geophysics spans a wide range of topics including
+Humanitarian Geophysics spans a wide range of topics including:

 • Locating new groundwater resources